alecmus/lecui/TUTORIAL.md

 # lecui tutorial

 Below are step-by-step instructions on how to use the library to build a Windows gui app in C++.
+This file will be revised from time to time.

 ### Inherit from the form base class